 Data of sampled human brainwaves were used to create a visual representations of the waves, while the cumulated output of the brainwaves also serve as a source of modulation to control the colour changes of the visuals elements.

-The movement of the spectator/performer is interpreted using color tracking and the installation practically acts as a MIDI controller.
+The movement of the spectator/performer is interpreted using colour tracking and the installation practically acts as a MIDI controller.
 By “touching” the dots at the top of the screen (or projected image) the performer can play melodies on a synthesiser.
-The scale of the notes is adjusted to the key of the backing tracks (by Robert Henke) to avoid dissonance.
+The scale of the notes is adjusted to the key of the backing tracks to avoid dissonance.

 Special thanks to Jonathan Warner & Colin Steele for their help in obtaining brainwave samples.